By futureTEKnow | Editorial Team

 Without a coordinated national strategy, the grid risks becoming a bottleneck for both AI innovation and broader economic growth.

-The AI boom is a double-edged sword: it’s driving innovation, but also exposing the vulnerabilities of an outdated power grid.
+The artificial intelligence (AI) boom is a double-edged sword: it’s driving innovation, but also exposing the vulnerabilities of an outdated power grid.
 Balancing the needs of AI-driven industries with grid stability will require massive investment, smarter policy, and a rethinking of how electricity is generated and distributed.

 The tension between technological ambition and infrastructure limitations is now front and center.
 The future of AI—and the reliability of our daily lives—depends on how quickly we can modernize the grid to keep up with this new era of digital transformation